Affirmation (Savage Garden song)

-"Affirmation" is a song by Savage Garden, released as the third single from their second studio album of the same name (1999).
+"Affirmation" is a song by Savage Garden, released as the third single from their second and final studio album of the same name (1999).
 It peaked at number 16 in Australia and number eight on the UK Singles Chart.

 Background

 The lyrics are a series of statements each starting with "I believe", for instance: "I believe in Karma, what you give is what you get returned" and "I believe you can't appreciate real love until you've been burned".
 The song was performed live at the Sydney Olympic Games Closing Ceremony in October 2000, with Darren wearing a T-shirt depicting the Aboriginal flag.

 The European music video is a collection of clips from the group's tour of Brisbane, entitled Superstars and Cannonballs.
 The original Australian version of the music video comprises various pictures and footage from history throughout the 20th century.
 The single was most successful in the United Kingdom where it reached number eight, becoming the duo's fourth Top 10 hit.